strimzi/strimzi.github.io/_posts/2025-04-16-tha-various-tiers-of-tiered-storage.md

 ...
 ```

-Let it run for some time and then we will check how the storage in the Kafka cluster is used.
+After running for some time, we can check how the storage in the Kafka cluster is used.
 We can pick up one of the partitions of our topic and just list the files in the directory where the local storage tier stores its data.
-This will be in `/var/lib/kafka/`.
+This is in `/var/lib/kafka/`.
 For example:

 ```